Notes on the Geography of Belgium: Mons

 The belfry was erected early in the 18th century after a fire destroyed the existing church; in the 19th, copper shingles replaced the original tiles.

 A statue of Leopold II is around the corner.
-He's not the only reminder in town of Belgium's colonial past.
+He's not the only reminder of Belgium's colonial past.

 The Grand Place, with St. Elizabeth in the background.

-The Grand Place, with the Town Hall on the left.
+The Grand Place again, this time with the Town Hall on the left.

 The Town Hall is from the mid-15th century.
 Between then and now, Mons belonged to Spain, France, and Austria as well independent Belgium.
 The city is now the capital of the province of Hainant.